Wok & Skillet

 cooking teriyaki sauce

-It will thicken quickly as it boils, so keep stirring until smooth, then set aside.
+It will thicken quickly as it boils, so keep stirring until it is smooth, then set aside.

 thick teriyaki sauce